Hip Fractures in Woodbridge

 Orthotics & Orthopaedic Footwear

-Orthotics and custom orthopaedic footwear can help provide additional support to the feet and lower legs during the recovery process.
+Orthotics and custom orthopedic footwear can help provide additional support to the feet and lower legs during the recovery process.
 Proper footwear and orthotics help maintain alignment and reduce the risk of falls, particularly in individuals who are adjusting to mobility changes after a hip fracture.

 Recovering from a Hip Fracture